rishabhrrk/Mortality_Prediction/README.md

 ## Results

+## Steps to run the notebook

+1. Modify the below code according to the dataset columns present in the EHR data being used.
+The diagnosis codes should be in ICD9 format and in a single vector within pandas dataframe.
+Paste this modified code as the first cell of the notebook.

 ```python
 # columns to keep as input features in the dataset
 static_columns = ['gender', 'ethnicity', 'age', 'insurance', 'admission_type', 'first_careunit', 'icd9_codes']